som-nitjsr/som-nitjsr.github.io/index.markdown

 - **[How Network Effects Need to Evolve: From Direct & Indirect to Data-Driven Network Effects](/2025/08/09/NetworkEffectsEvolution/)** - Building competitive advantage through data intelligence
 - **[5 Soft Skills That Matter More Than Tech at the C-Level](/2025/08/01/SoftSkillatClevel/)** - The leadership muscles that carry strategy forward
 - **[What an MBA Taught Me About Thinking Like a CTO](/2025/05/01/ArchitectToCTOviaMBA/)** - From technical authority to strategic influence
+- **[Model Context Protocol (MCP): The Foundation for AI Agent Ecosystems and the Way Forward](/2025/01/15/ModelContextProtocol/)** - The new standard for AI agent collaboration

 ### 🚀 Digital Transformation
 - **[Why Every Digital Product Should Think Like a Platform](/2025/07/10/Platformthinking/)** - Building scalable, reusable foundations